 A nominated beneficiary may be appointed, depending on your super fund.
 This may be binding or non-binding.
 In a binding death benefit nomination, the deceased is able to nominate one or more dependants to receive the super.
-In the case of no nomination, the trustee may decide on the deceased behalf or make a payment to the executor for distribution.
+In the case of no nomination, the trustee may decide on the deceased person’s behalf or make a payment to the executor for distribution.

 Tax on Superannuation

-If the beneficiary is a dependant of the deceased, no tax will be required to be paid on the taxable component of the death lump sum benefit and will not be needed to be included on a tax return as income.
-If a dependant has received a death benefit that is a capped defined benefit income stream, tax rates will be applicable.
+For the taxable component, there are rules based on age and whether the beneficiary was a spouse or dependant.
+If the beneficiary is a dependant of the deceased, they will incur no tax on the taxable component of the death lump sum benefit and will not need to report it on a tax return as income.
+If a dependant receives a capped and defined death benefit income stream, tax rates will apply.